project-chip/matter.js/README.md

 ### Extending and contributing to matter.js

 We welcome contributions!
-If you have Node.js installed, prepare your development envirnment as follows:
+If you have Node.js installed, prepare your development environment as follows:

 ```bash
 git clone https://github.com/project-chip/matter.js